rlue/sdaqs-sada/README.md

-Generate a **chart** and **downloadable CSV file** of air contaminant levels for over 1,600 sites throughout the SADA region, broken down by week, for any period from 2002 to present.
+Generate a **chart** and **downloadable CSV file** of air contaminant levels for over 1,600 sites throughout the SADA region, broken down by month, for any period from 2002 to present.

 SDAQS-SADA reports individual concentration levels for a variety of air contaminant types,